TheAnalyticCraft/Disaster-Response-Pipeline-Project/README.md

     - Loads the saved data from the SQLite database
     - Splits the dataset into training and test sets
     - Builds a text processing and machine learning pipeline
-    - Trains various classifiers and fine-tunes them using GridSearchCV.
+    - Trains various classifiers and fine-tunes them using GridSearchCV
     - Validates model results on the test set
     - Exports the final model as a pickle file